polanco-jaime/brigitte-castaneda.github.io/about.md

 I will be on the Job Market for Economists in 2023/2024.

-You can see my CV [here](https://brigitte-castaneda.github.io/brigitte.github.io/Resume.pdf).
+You can read my CV [here](https://brigitte-castaneda.github.io/brigitte.github.io/Resume.pdf).

 **Research interests:** Climate policies, energy transition and environmental economics.

+I have a blog for fun, and [here](https://bribigfish.wordpress.com/category/viajes/) you can find topics about travel, culture and history.